pkiraly/qa-catalogue/README.md

 echo "DONE"
 exit 0
 ```
-Three variable are important here:
+Three variables are important here:

 1. `NAME` is a name for the output directory.
 The analysis result will land under $BASE_OUTPUT_DIR/$NAME directory
 2. `MARC_DIR` is the location of MARC files.
 All the files should be in the same direcory